 Somalisa Camp – Hwange National Park

-Nestled away on an acacia island, right on the edge of an ancient seasonal floodplain in the heart of Hwange, Somalisa is one of the finest all-round establishments the park has to offer.
-Guests can enjoy breathtaking views of the savannah plains across the famous Kennedy Vlei Line; they can also enjoy views of the great elephant herds that regularly traverse the area.
+Nestled away on an acacia island, right on the edge of an ancient seasonal floodplain in the heart of Hwange, Somalisa is one of the finest all-around establishments the park has to offer.
+Guests can enjoy breathtaking views of the savannah plains across the famous Kennedy Vlei line; they can also enjoy views of the great elephant herds that regularly traverse the area.

 Singita Pamushana Camp –Malilangwe

-Tucked away in the private Malilangwe Wildlife Reserve in south-eastern Zimbabwe is one of the country’s best kept secrets – winner of multiple awards for their safari lodge and exemplary service, Singita fully incorporates the stunning natural surrounding environment with a forest-like architecture that gives guests a sense of staying right in the center of the African bush.
+Tucked away in the private Malilangwe Wildlife Reserve in south-eastern Zimbabwe is one of the country’s best-kept secrets – winner of multiple awards for their safari lodge and exemplary service, Singita fully incorporates the stunning natural surrounding environment with a forest-like architecture that gives guests a sense of staying right in the centre of the African bush.